-Physical Science is a course in which students develop problem solving skills and strategies while performing laboratory and field investigations of fundamental chemical, physical, and related Earth and space science concepts and principles that are related to students' interests and that address everyday problems.
-Students enrolled in Physical Science will explore the structure and properties of matter, the nature of energy and its role in chemical reactions and the physical and chemical laws that govern Earth's interconnected systems and forces of nature.
+Grade Level: 9-10 Physical Science is a course in which students develop problem solving skills and Course #: 3102 strategies while performing laboratory and field investigations of fundamental Length: one semester chemical, physical, and related Earth and space science concepts and principles Credit(s): One that are related to students' interests and that address everyday problems.
+Students enrolled in Physical Science will explore the structure and properties of Diploma: Counts toward the physical science requirement for matter, the nature of energy and its role in chemical reactions and the physical and the General diploma.
+Counts as chemical laws that govern Earth's interconnected systems and forces of nature. an Elective for the core 40.
+Academic Honors, Technical